Lead Opinion

 3. The defendant inflicted great bodily harm on [the victim];

-4. This happened in New Mexico on or about the 24th day of October, 1994.
+4. This happened in New Mexico on or about the 24 th day of October, 1994.

-{26} We do not agree with Defendant's assertion that the restraint used to kidnap the victim was necessarily the same as that used for the attempted criminal sexual penetration and the murder; Defendant's claim does not present a reasonable view of the evidence.
-Applying the kidnapping statute in effect to the facts of this case, we determine that there was considerable evidence presented from which the jury could conclude that Defendant took the victim with the intent of holding her for service against her will and then killed her.
+{26} We do not agree -with Defendant’s assertion that the restraint used to kidnap the victim was necessarily the same as that used for the attempted criminal sexual penetration and the murder; Defendant’s claim does not present a reasonable view of the evidence.
+Applying the kidnapping statute in effect to the facts of this ease, we determine that there was considerable evidence presented from which the jury could conclude that Defendant took the victim with the intent of holding her for service against her will and then killed her.
 A rational jury could also have found that the kidnapping, attempted criminal sexual penetration, and the murder were separate acts constituting separate crimes.
 We conclude that there was sufficient evidence of an independent factual basis for each guilty verdict on the charges of kidnapping, attempted criminal sexual penetration, and murder.
 Defendant does not contest the sufficiency of the evidence for the murder or attempted criminal sexual penetration charges.

 IV.
 Eyewitness Identification of Defendant.